Breathing Problems Solved

 - Over-feeding of children by parents

-- Lack of physical activity (or exercise with mouth open)
+– Lack of physical activity (or exercise and activities done with mouth open)

-- Junk food and lack of essential nutrients in diet (fish oil, Ca, Mg, and Zn)
+– Eating junk food and having a lack of essential nutrients in diet (fish oil, Ca, Mg, and Zn)

-How to treat, stop, and prevent mouth breathing in children, babies, toddlers, and infants with the Buteyko method
+How to treat and stop mouth respiration in kids, babies, toddlers, and infants

 Related web pages: